Understanding your call tracking analytics can only be properly achieved by tracking phone calls in Google Analytics.

 And remember, while Google will track a direct call from a PPC ad, what about someone who returns a few days later?
 This will sway your ROAS even further so is important to think about when choosing to use Google’s in-app call tracking.

-Integrating a multi-touch attribution tool like Ruler Analytics will give so much more insight than just the number of inbound calls.
+Integrating a marketing attribution tool like Ruler Analytics will give so much more insight than just the number of inbound calls.

 Ella visits your website.
 Let’s say she comes from an organic search.
 They read your ranking content and then they leave without converting.

 You then set up a PPC campaign to retarget web visitors.
 The same user sees this advert and clicks, but again, doesn’t convert.